Jean-Luc Bilodeau

-Jean-Luc Bilodeau (born November 4, 1990) is a Canadian actor who has been acting since 2004.
+Jean-Luc Bilodeau (born November 4, 1990) is a Canadian actor.
 He is best known for his role as Ben Wheeler in the ABC Family channel program Baby Daddy.
 Bilodeau has also appeared in films and television series such as Ill Fated, Trick 'r Treat, 16 Wishes, Kyle XY, No Ordinary Family and Best Player.
-He was also in Emmalyn Estrada's music video "Don't Make Me Let You Go" and plays Jeremy in the movie LOL.
+He was also in Emmalyn Estrada's music video "Don't Make Me Let You Go", and plays Jeremy in the film LOL.

 Early life

 Bilodeau is the son of Raymond and Barbara Bilodeau, and has a sister, Danielle Bilodeau, who is a talent agent in Vancouver, British Columbia.
-Before becoming an actor, he was a dancer for nine years but dropped dancing because of his busy film schedule.
+Before becoming an actor, he was a dancer for almost a decade but dropped dancing because of his busy film schedule.
 He is of French Canadian descent.

 Career

+Bilodeau began his acting career in his early teen years, when he has appeared in the television series Supernatural, The Troop, No Ordinary Family, R. L. Stine's The Haunting Hour: The Series and Girlfriends' Guide to Divorce.
+Bilodeau made his film debut in the dramedy film Ill Fated, playing the younger version of costar John Callander's character Bobby.
+He made his television debut in the sci-fi teen drama series Kyle XY as Josh Trager for all three seasons on ABC Family.

-Jean-Luc Bilodeau appeared as the protagonist's best friend Jay in the Disney Channel Original movie 16 Wishes, starring Debby Ryan, and as Ash alongside Jennette McCurdy and Jerry Trainor in the Nickelodeon Original movie Best Player.
-He was then a series regular in Kyle XY as Josh Trager for all three seasons on ABC Family.
-He played the lead role of Ben on the successful ABC Family series Baby Daddy co-starring Tahj Mowry, which aired its series finale in May 2017.
+Bilodeau appeared as the protagonist's best friend Jay in the Disney Channel Original movie 16 Wishes, starring Debby Ryan, and as Ash alongside Jennette McCurdy and Jerry Trainor in the Nickelodeon Original movie Best Player.
 He also played a small supporting role in the coming-of-age film LOL which starred Miley Cyrus.
-He currently stars in Carol's Second Act on CBS.
+He appeared in the 3D horror comedy film Piranha 3DD, where he played the role of Josh.

+Bilodeau played the lead role of Ben on the successful ABC Family series Baby Daddy co-starring Tahj Mowry, which aired its series finale in May 2017, he won the Choice TV Actor: Comedy at the 2017 Teen Choice Awards.
+He appeared in the voice role of Barry in the drama film Axis starring Irish actor Emmett Hughes, which premiered at the 19th annual Sarasota Film Festival on April 7, 2017 and was released via video-on-demand on April 10, 2018.
+From 2019 to 2020, Bilodeau starred as Daniel on the short-lived CBS sitcom Carol's Second Act.

+In 2023, Bilodeau was cast as Ronnie in the romantic comedy series The Holiday Shift, which was broadcast on The Roku Channel.

+Personal life

+In June 2024, Bilodeau announced his engagement to photographer Elise LeBlanc.
+They were married on October 15, 2025 in Indio, California.

 Filmography

+Awards

+In 2017, Jean-Luc Bilodeau won the Teen Choice Awards in the category Choice TV Actor Comedy for his role in Baby Daddy.